hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 - DHCP spoofing
   - an attacker attempts to respond to DHCP requests and trying to list itself (spoof) as the default gateway or DNS server
+  - a type of attack in that the attacker listens for DHCP Requests from clients and answers them with fake DHCP Response before the authorized DHCP Response comes to the clients
+  - fake DHCP Response often gives its IP address as the client default gateway
+  - all the traffic sent from the client will go through the attacker computer, the attacker becomes a “man-in-the-middle”.
+  - DHCP snooping:
-  - DHCP snooping: a security feature that acts like a firewall between untrusted hosts and trusted DHCP servers
+    - a security feature that acts like a firewall between untrusted hosts and trusted DHCP servers
+    - determine which switch ports can respond to DHCP requests
+    - ports identified as trusted and untrusted
+    - only authorized DHCP server trusted and allowed to send all types of DHCP messages
+    - all other ports are untrusted (default) and send only DHCP requests
+    - shutdown untrusted ports if sending DHCP response
+    - enable trust port: `ip dhco snooping trust`
   - Dynamic ARP Inspection (DAI)
     - a security feature validating ARP packets in a network
     - allowing a network administrator to intercept, log, and discard ARP packets with invalid MAC address to IP address bindings
     - after enabling DAI, all ports become untrusted ports
     - inactive on all VLANs
-    - DHCP snooping enabled on a per-VLAN basis, e.g., `ip dhcp snooping vlan 2`
+    - DHCP snooping enabled on a <span style="color: #bb6600;">per-VLAN basis</span>, e.g., `ip dhcp snooping vlan 2`

 - Broadcast storm